InBetweenNames/gentooLTO/README.md

 It will create a `make.conf.lto` in `/etc/portage` with the recommended settings for LTO.
 Modify your own `make.conf` accordingly--there are comments in `make.conf.lto` to help guide you through the process, including for enabling Graphite.

-It is strongly recommended to use the latest GCC (8.1.0 at the time of writing), latest binutils, and latest glibc.
+It is strongly recommended to use the latest GCC (8.1.0 at the time of writing), latest binutils (2.30 currently), and latest glibc (2.27 currently).

 When you find a problem, whether it's a package not playing nice with -O3, Graphite, or LTO, consider opening an issue here or sending a pull request with the overrides needed to get the package working.
 Over time, we should be able to achieve full coverage of `/usr/portage` this way and provide a one size fits all solution, and not to mention help improve some open source software through the bug reports that will no doubt be generated!